 The following animation illustrates the principle of dynamic lift.
-It shows an aircraft with a Clark Y profile, which is used in aircraft construction.
+For this purpose, an aircraft with a Clark-Y airfoil is shown.
 The angle of attack of the wing can be changed.
-The acting forces, represented as vectors, adapt accordingly.
+The acting forces, shown as vectors, adapt accordingly.

 If you click on the large content window of the animation, further layers are visible.
 The polar diagram shows how the lift and drag coefficients of the wing relate to each other.
 As an alternative to the polar diagram, an analytical diagram is also displayed.

 |Features||Full screen mode|